Adamocho/OverTheWire-Wargames/Bandit/Walkthrough.md

 Someone is obviously pulling our leg...  ;-)

 I tried logging back to bandit17, and then going to bandit18's home directory.
-The file is there, but we have no permittion to access it
+The file is there, but we have no permission to access it

 ```zsh
 $ ls -l